Dr Sarah Muller

-I completed my undergraduate degree in English Language & Linguistics and Sociology at the University of Glasgow (MA, 2015) and my Masters in English Language & Linguistics at the University in Sheffield (MA, 2016).
-My undergraduate dissertation explored the interface between language and national identity by analysing language ideological debates in Luxembourg, and my MA dissertation focused on the narratives of primary school teachers in Luxembourg on their reported implementations, or negotiations, of language-in-education policies.
+I received my PhD from the University of Sheffield in 2021 and my doctoral research focused on multilingualism and language education policy in Luxembourg.
+I completed my Masters in English Language & Linguistics at the University in Sheffield (MA, 2016), and my undergraduate degree in English Language & Linguistics and Sociology at the University of Glasgow (MA, 2015).
+My undergraduate dissertation explored the interface between language and national identity in Luxembourg, and my MA dissertation focused on primary school teachers as language policy enactors in Luxembourg.

 - Research interests

-My research interests include multilingualism, sociolinguistics, educational linguistics, language attitudes, language ideologies, language policy, and the lived experience of the previously listed.
+My research interests include sociolinguistics, educational linguistics, multilingualism, language attitudes, language ideologies, and language (education) policy.

 In 2019, I composed a visual representation of my research for the Faculty-wide collaborative photography exhibition The Image Speaks

 I currently teach Luxembourgish conversation on the second and final year undergraduate modules: